ConfusionOrb221/Sprint-Challenge-Applied-Javascript/README.md

 3. What is an event listener?
     An event listener waits for the user to trigger an event and then performs some given function.
 4. Why would we convert a NodeList into an Array?
-    NodeLists cannot be iterated over using foreach or map
+    NodeLists can only be iterated over with foreach
 5. What is a component?
     A componenet is a piece of the DOM.
 ### Git Set up